Preschool, Synagogue and Temple Staff

 - Friends, relatives, etc. staying at your house

-It is very important to keep your child’s teacher informed about these an other new/exciting events in his/her life.
+It is very important to keep your child’s teacher informed about these and other new/exciting events in his/her life.
 It may not have seemed like much to bring a new puppy into the house, but to a 1, 2, 3, 4 or 5-year old child, this can sometimes be as big as having a baby.

 Communication between home and school is extremely important.
+Please use Brightwheel to connect with us, or feel free to contact the director directly.